KannonZenetism/the-red-archive/the-sovereign-path.md

 The foundational trajectory commenced independently in 2004, prior to any documented public influence or mimetic activity.

 ### BIOGRAPHICAL ANCHOR (2010)
-Formal educational engagement initiated in Winter 2010 (age 26, confirmed via 1984.AUG birthdate).
+Formal educational engagement initiated in Winter 2010 (age 26, confirmed via 1984.
+AUG birthdate).
 This entry point is substantiated by verifiable college records.

 ### PRE-INSTITUTIONAL COHERENCE
 A pre-existing state of non-dogmatic spiritual engagement is confirmed, demonstrating a prior, independent intellectual vector.